The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 In the output file, we should see the following worksheets:

-You can confirm that the step successfully run by comparing your output file with the attached output file "OU Scenario Outputs".
+You can confirm that the step was successfully run by comparing your output file with the attached output file "OU Scenario Outputs."
 For example, the "High Interest" output should be similar to the below image.

-Note: This example involves forecasting spot rates, therefore your Outputs may not have the exact same values as the output file attached to this article.
+Note: This example involves forecasting spot rates.
+Therefore, your Outputs may have different values than the output file attached to this article.
 However, the Input Parameters should be the same as the ones in the desired output file.

 Files used in the example: